polymahh/junior-prep/README.md

 ## Features

 -   practice interview questions
-(The aim of these questions / answers is not to be perfectly accurate word for word.)
-    -   anki like system to study
-    -   relevant and updated questions
-    -   track your daily progress
+    (The aim of these questions / answers is not to be perfectly accurate word for word.) - anki like system to study - relevant and updated questions (please contribute if you can) - track your daily progress

 -   Find Teams collaborating on portfolio worthy projects
     -   learn how to collaborate with a team